zooxo/raxboy/README.md

     Condition < = >
       Compares two stack values and returns 1 (true) or 0 (false) IF ELSE THEN
-      Due to FORTH a condition consists of:
+      Due to FORTH a conditional function consists of:
       <condition> IF <true-branch> ELSE <false-branch> THEN
       Please note that ELSE can be omitted and that there is no nesting.
-    INTEGRAL, PLOT, SLOPE, SOLVER, XTREMA
+    INTEGRAL, PLOT, SLOPE, SOLVE, XTREMA
       These functions evaluate a cell containing a function (REF to function) which depends itself of a referenced cell (REF to x).
 Additionally PLOT and INTEGRAL demand two range x-values (REF to a and b).
       Please note that PLOT plots a function graph when leaving the edit mode.
     PC
-      Calculates the permuation (nPr) and combination (nCr) PV
+      Calculates permuations (nPr) and combinations (nCr)
+    PV
-      PV calculates a present value for a given interest rate and time period.
+      Calculates the present value for a given interest rate and time period.
     QE
       Calculates both solutions for a quadratic equation (y=xx+ax+b) REC2POL